Treasury proposal: Deliver $500B to Americans starting April

-WASHINGTON (AP) — The Treasury Department said Wednesday it wants to start issuing direct payments to Americans by early next month as the centerpiece of a $1 trillion plan to stabilize the economy as the coronavirus epidemic threatens a body slam to taxpayers and businesses.
+WASHINGTON (AP) — The Treasury Department said Wednesday it wants to dedicate $500 billion to start issuing direct payments to Americans by early next month as the centerpiece of a $1 trillion plan to stabilize the economy as the coronavirus epidemic threatens a body slam to individuals and businesses.

 The details are for the third coronavirus response bill that lawmakers hope to pass next week.
 Direct payments would go to U.S. citizens only, and would be “tiered based on income level and family size.”
 The two payments would be identical, with the second wave starting by May 18.